 Basic Training in Medical Ophthalmology

-The Medical Ophthalmology Curriculum is a five-year competence-based curriculum consisting of three core years (BMT1, BMT2 & BMT3) followed by 2 years (HMT4 & HMT5) of subspecialty training in paediatrics, glaucoma and medical retina.
+The Medical Ophthalmology Curriculum is a six-year competence-based curriculum consisting of three basic years (BMT1, BMT2 & BMT3) followed by three years (HMT4, HMT5 & HMT 6) of subspecialty training in paediatrics, glaucoma and medical retina.

-The purpose of the core foundation years is to provide a broad based initial training in ophthalmology with attainment of knowledge, skills and professional behaviours relevant to the practice of ophthalmology in any specialist discipline.
-Following successful completion BMT1 –BMT3 Training (requires passing the MRCSI exam) candidates can compete to enter higher Training in Medical Ophthalmology HMT4 – HMT5.
+The purpose of the basic foundation years is to provide a broad based initial training in ophthalmology with attainment of knowledge, skills and professional behaviours relevant to the practice of ophthalmology in any specialist discipline.
+Following successful completion BMT1 –BMT3 Training (requires passing the MRCSI exam) candidates can compete to enter higher Training in Medical Ophthalmology HMT4 – 6.

 Entry to the programme is by annual competitive interview run by the Irish College of Ophthalmologists.
 Available posts are advertised via this website in November/December of each year.